monome/docs/docs/modular/ansible/index.md

   * pitch offset (set via teletype)
   * fixed mapping

-Holding `Key 2` and a long press on `preset` will clear the stored configuration and reset back to default vaules (mode light blinks twice).
+Holding `Key 2` and a long press on `preset` will clear the stored configuration and reset back to default values (mode light blinks twice).

 The default pitch offset is -2 octaves which is the equivalent of issuing the following Teletype command `MID.SHIFT N -24`.